PhamDuong135/fakeFaceDetect/README.md

 4. Copy all the data collected in the real and fake folders with a balanced ratio into 'All' folder

 ## Split Data
+1. Run SplitData.py to split data for model training

 ## Set up for DataBase
 1. Create a database on Firebase ([FireBase](https://console.firebase.google.com/u/0/))